lgtozevich/react-topojson-heatmap/README.md

 - **`.react-topojson-heatmap__legend .legend-color`**: Styles the color indicators in the legend, setting their size, shape, and spacing.

+### RegionLabel
+The legend component can be customized by overriding the following CSS classes:

+- **`.react-topojson-heatmap__region-label`**: Defines the overall appearance of the label.

 ## Contributing
 We welcome contributions!
 If you have suggestions, bug reports, or want to add new features, please open an issue or submit a pull request.